marcandre259/blog/_posts/2025-04-27-math-syntax.md

   input: GFM # Optional: Use GitHub Flavored Markdown
 ```

 I had good hopes, but this approach also failed.
+The next suggestion is to sandwich LaTeX expressions in a
+`{% raw %}` routine.
+Again, without success.